Chapter 1: About Vanderbilt University

 The School of Nursing, has a history dating back to 1909, and began offering the Master of Science in Nursing in 1955.
 The School offers the Master of Science in Nursing and Doctor of Nursing Practice.

 The Owen Graduate School of Management was established in 1969.
-The Owen School offers the Master of Business Administration, Master of Science in Finance, Master of Accountancy, and Master of Management in Health Care.
+The Owen School offers the Master of Business Administration, Master of Science in Finance, Master of Accountancy, Master of Marketing, and Master of Management in Health Care.

 Peabody College traces its roots to Davidson Academy, organized in 1785, eleven years before the founding of the state of Tennessee.
 It operated as an independent professional school of education from 1875 until its merger with Vanderbilt in 1979.
 The Peabody College of Education and Human Development offers the Bachelor of Science, the Master of Education, the Master of Public Policy, and the Doctor of Education.

 Vanderbilt University is governed by a Board of Trust which appoints the Chancellor as the Chief Officer.
-The University’s other administrative officers serve at the pleasure of the Chancellor and include the Provost and Vice Chancellor for Academic Affairs, the Vice Chancellor for Investments and Chief Investment Officer, the Vice Chancellor for Administration, the Vice Chancellor for Finance and Chief Financial Officer, the Vice Chancellor for Public Affairs, the Vice Chancellor for Athletics and University Affairs, the Vice Chancellor for Development and Alumni Relations, the Vice Chancellor for Information Technology, and the Vice Chancellor, General Counsel and Secretary.
-Each of the ten schools of the University is led by a dean, nine of whom report to the Provost and the Dean of the School of Medicine who reports to the Chancellor.
+The University’s other administrative officers serve at the pleasure of the Chancellor and include the Provost and Vice Chancellor for Academic Affairs, the Vice Chancellor for Investments and Chief Investment Officer, the Vice Chancellor for Administration, the Vice Chancellor for Finance and Chief Financial Officer, the Vice Chancellor for Public Affairs, the Vice Chancellor for Athletics and University Affairs and Athletics Director, the Vice Chancellor for Development and Alumni Relations, the Vice Chancellor for Information Technology, the Vice Chancellor for Equity, Diversity and Inclusion and Chief Diversity Officer, and the Vice Chancellor, General Counsel and Secretary.
+Each of the ten schools of the University, with the exception of the School of Medicine, is led by a dean who reports to the Provost.
+The Dean of the School of Medicine reports to the Chancellor, while the Dean of Basic Sciences, within the School of Medicine, reports to the Provost.